Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter

 By assuming ULDM class of models, we consider the DM density profiles, which correspond to the wavefunction $\psi$ of the ULDM.
 The wavefunction $\psi$ obeys the Gross-Pitaevskii-Poisson (GPP) equations

 where $m$ stands for the boson mass, $N$ is the number of bosons and $M_\textrm{DM} = Nm$ is the total ULDM mass.
-Here $g = 4\pi a_\textrm{s} \hbar^2/m$ is the coupling strength of the local self-interaction and $a_\textrm{s}$ is the s-wave scattering length which together with $m$ fully determines the considered model of ULDM particle.
-The nonlocal interactions are given by the gravitational potential of baryons (\ref{eq: phib}) and the self-induced ULDM gravitational potential $\Phi_\textrm{DM}$.
+Here $g = 4\pi a_\textrm{s} \hbar^2/m$ is the coupling strength of the local self-interaction and $a_\textrm{s}$ is the s-wave scattering length which together with $m$ fully determines the considered ULDM model.
+The long-range interactions are defined by the gravitational potential of baryons (\ref{eq: phib}) and the self-induced ULDM gravitational potential $\Phi_\textrm{DM}$.
 The latter is related to the ULDM density $\rho_\textrm{DM} = M_\textrm{DM}|\psi|^{2}$ via the Poisson equation (\ref{Poisson equation}).

 In the paper, we assume the virialized equilibrium ULDM configuration, which corresponds to the ground state solution of GPP equations and can be well-approximated with the Gaussian ansatz \cite{chavanis2014self, chavanis2011mass}.
 The corresponding Gaussian density profile $\rho_\textrm{DM}(r)$ and the gravitational potential $\Phi_\textrm{DM}(r)$ read